yii-tools/forms/docs/input/text.md

 ## Prefix

-This following code will generate a prefix for the text.
+The following code shows how to create a text with prefix.

 ```php
 <?php